darwintantuco/notes/src/content/rails/best-practices.md

 #### Controllers

-- use thin controllers all the time, put the logic inside a class/service
+- use thin controllers all the time, put the logic on another class

 #### Tests